Medical Sociologist. Researcher. Advocate.

 Since 2012, I have been faculty in Health & Behavioral Sciences at University of Colorado Denver, where I mentor PhD students, teach undergraduate courses in Public Health, conduct research, and consult.

-If you’d like to learn more, please follow me on Instagram or email me if you’d like to work together!
+If you’d like to learn more, please follow me on Instagram and join my mailing list at the link below.
+Email me if you’d like to work together!